GabeRibeiro/EGS_projeto/authentication_service/README.md

 # HOW TO RUN

-cd deploy

-docker-compose up --build
+use docker build on all files inside deploy and then docker run yaml in deploy as well

 # ACCESS: